wp-plugins/top-tendances-des-recherches/readme.txt

 Il incite ainsi à s'informer et à lire la presse Française bien mise en avant ensuite.

+= ENGLISH =

+Search Toptrends showcases the most popular topics of conversation by analyzing and aggregating on an hourly basis the millions of news searches made on Orange le moteur and shared on media and social networking sites.
+This plugin also analyzes celebrity and sports news.
+You know what’s being talked about, with links to the French press.
 == Installation ==

+= FRANCAIS =

 1. Installez le plugin via le WordPress.org plugin directory, ou en uploadant les fichiers sur votre serveur.
 2. Activez le plugin depuis le menu de WordPress.
 3. Mettez en place, à votre convenance, un Widget ou un Shortcode `[top_tendance]`.

+= ENGLISH =

+1. Install the plugin via the WordPress.org plugin directory by searching for “Top Tendances des recherches”, or by uploading the files to your server.
+2. Activate the plugin in the WordPress menu.
+3. Use a widget or a shortcode `[top_tendance]`.

 == Frequently Asked Questions ==

+= FRANCAIS =

 **1) FAQ sur l'affichage des réponses**